Seed v2

 How to migrate from Seed import to Seed v2

 Seed import and Seed v2 may co-exist together.
 Loading resources from file and migrations can be defined only with Seed Import.
-If you wish Aidbox to enable resource synchronisation instead of just loading for inlined resources you may migrate that resources to Seed v2.
+If you wish Aidbox to enable resource synchronization instead of just loading for inlined resources you may migrate those resources to Seed v2.

 Let's say you have AccessPolicy/my-policy-policy declared within Seed import.